 2. Personal data of persons not parties to the litigation or other legal proceeding may be redacted by the Commission to protect the privacy interests of such persons.

-(b) In the event that the data maintained by the Commission indicates a violation or potential violation of law, whether civil, criminal or regulatory in nature, and whether arising under a state law or regulation, rule or order issued pursuant thereto, consistent with M.G.L. c.
+(b) In the event that any data maintained by the Commission, including in the registry or the records of its proceedings, pursuant to M.G.L.
+19C, §15 (e) indicates a violation or potential violation of law, whether civil, criminal or regulatory in nature, and whether arising under a state law or regulation, rule or order issued pursuant thereto, consistent with M.G.L. c.
 19C, § 3, the relevant data may be referred to the District Attorney for the county within which said violation occurred or may occur, to the Attorney General, and to the appropriate regulatory agency, as the case may be, to enforce or implement the statute, rule, regulation or order issued pursuant thereto, or to investigate or prosecute such violation.

 (c) Nothing in 118 CMR 9.03(5) shall be construed to authorize the Commission or a referral agency to release information the disclosure of which is prohibited by any statute other than M.G.L. c.
 66A.